-How To Securely Use Public Wi-Fi
+How To Use Unsecured Public Wi-Fi Safely

 As you know, using the unsecured public Wi-Fi networks is risky.
 There are some situations, in which you cannot get around such networks, for example when you have a poor mobile service connection.
 For these cases, we want to give you some security tips for using unsecured public Wi-Fi networks.